Jack O'Connor (writer): Deer hunting

-On Hunting Rifles
+On hunting rifles

 His experience hunting big game in mountain terrain made him develop the concept of the mountain rifle.
 The rifle should be light, accurate and balanced; but also pleasant to the eye.
 His most popular rifles were built by Alvin Biesen around Winchester Model 70 controlled round feed actions, usually chambered for his favorite cartridge, the .270 Winchester, of which the most renowned one is probably a customized Model 70 named "No.2":

 "The wood is quite dense, flawlessly inletted, and rather plain.
 Biesen left the barrel intact (He turned down the standard-weight Model 70 barrels on which he worked.), tuned the trigger, replaced the loathsome aluminum floorplate with a steel one and converted the floorplate release to a straddle type.
 Checkering was 26 lpi, in his distinctive fleur-de-lis pattern, and the stock has an embossed grip cap and buttplate.
 For a scope, Biesen used a 4X Leupold Mountaineer mounted very low and very far forward in a Tilden mount".

 He also praised the Springfield 1903 and Mauser 98 actions, and had rifles customized by other renowned gunsmith of the time such as Alvin Linden, who restocked his first model 70 rifle, W.A.
 Sukalle, and Griffin & Howe.
 His last rifle was a Ruger M77 customized by Al Biesen, chambered in the .280 Remington cartridge to the following specifications:

 “Stock French walnut in a nice grained contrasty piece not so elaborate with Deluxe Fleur-de-lis checkering, ebony forend tip, skeleton grip cap and skeleton butt plate.
 Old Win.
 Style swivel studs.
 Metal work Barrel was recontoured to light weight dimensions.
 Trigger guard hand made Blackburn style one piece model etc. Bolt handle knob hand checkered in four panel design, trimmed for style and shape.
 Trigger reworked and tightened with a nice let off.
 Action trued and hand polished, hand finished inside and polished for smooth working etc. Bolt jeweled.
 Special scope rings and mounts hand made to lighten them.
 Leupold 4 power scope.
 All metal parts blued with a Black Velvet non glare finish.
 Front swivel stud on barrel.
 Safety reworked and a Silver letter “S” ahead of safety showing safe position.
 Al Biesen Gunmaker Spokane Wn And Rem.
 280 in Silver on the barrel.”